rlautan/recras-wordpress-plugin/readme.md

 Styling for the date/time picker can be based off of `datetimepicker/bootstrap-material-datetimepicker.css`.
 Be sure to make any changes in your own theme, as this file may be overwritten when a new version of the plugin is released.

 ### Cache
 All data from your Recras is cached for up to 24 hours.
-If you make important changes like, for example, increasing the price of a product, you can clear the cache to reflect those changes on your site immediately.
+If you make important changes, such as increasing the price of a product, you can clear the cache to reflect those changes on your site immediately.

 ## Installation